 LinkSiren is a tool I created to simplify, target, and scale attacks that use poisoned files to coerce authentication.
 LinkSiren includes features that drastically improve the odds of coercion through targeting and scale and significantly reduce the burden on penetration testers through automation.

 The following sections provide brief descriptions of how the tool can be used to generate poisoned files locally, identify the best folders in accessible SMB shares to poison based on how often they’re used, mass-deploy poisoned files to optimal locations, mass-cleanup poisoned files once deployed.
+The code snippet below can be used to install LinkSiren from PyPi.

 python -m pip install linksiren